pulumi/docs/pulumi-hugo/themes/default/content/blog/architecture-as-code-serverless/index.md

 )
 ```

-To learn more about creating [reusable components]({{< relref "/docs/intro/concepts/programming-model/#components" >}}), read about Pulumi's programming model which shows how to author components.
+To learn more about creating [reusable components]({{< relref "/docs/intro/concepts/programming-model#components" >}}), read about Pulumi's programming model, which shows how to author components.

 ## Polyglot applications